Renana's Kitchen - Kosher Food Blog With Easy Recipes

 To make this dish of roasted carrots you will need 16-18 colorful rainbow carrots, olive oil, maple syrup, balsamic vinegar, minced garlic, chopped basil leaves, salt and pepper.

-Carrots – carrots are a fall root vegetable so now it’s the best season to enjoy them.
+Carrots are a fall root vegetable so now it’s the best season to enjoy them.
 Carrots are a good source of many vitamins and minerals including vitamins A, K1 and B6, biotin and potassium.
 For this recipe, I used rainbow colored carrots that are rich in these vitamins too.
 This recipe can be made with only orange carrots too.

-Garlic & Basil - For the garlic and basil in the glaze I used frozen cubes.
+For the garlic and basil in the glaze I used frozen cubes.
 I find it easier and quicker than mincing fresh garlic and chopping fresh basil.
 Of course, it's still an alternative if you don’t have any frozen cubed garlic and basil.

-Maple syrup - Make sure to use sugar free maple syrup, it will have the real flavor and the outcome will be so much better.
+Make sure to use sugar free maple syrup, it will have the real flavor and the outcome will be so much better.

-Balsamic vinegar - if you serve the dish to someone vegan, make sure the balsamic vinegar is vegan indeed, sometimes cheaper balsamic vinegar might contain gelatin which makes it not vegan.
+If you serve the dish to someone vegan, make sure the balsamic vinegar is vegan indeed, sometimes cheaper balsamic vinegar might contain gelatin which makes it not vegan.

 The glazed carrots taste is balanced and so good.
 The flavor tends to be sweeter thanks to the maple syrup and the carrots themselves.
 These roasted glazed carrots are tender with a bit of crunch in the center, glazed with delicious garlic and basil aroma and deep flavor of the balsamic vinegar.